ember-fastboot/fastboot-website/markdown/docs/addon-author-guide.md

 ### Tracking It Down

-FastBoot works by turning an Ember application and all of its dependencies (including your addon) into a single bundle of JavaScript.
+FastBoot works by turning an Ember application and all of its dependencies, including your addon, into a single bundle of JavaScript.
 Similar to how you ship an `app.js` and `vendor.js` file to the browser when you deploy an Ember app, the FastBoot server also loads these two files.